covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

 > When a user taps the “upload my data” button the next screen asserts “You have tested positive for COVID-19” which may be a false assertion and cause confusion.
 This text needs changing.

-This research featured on the front page of the technology website "Hacker News" and thus received wide attention from the globl technology industry.
-Including from Mike Cannon-Brookes, co-founder of Atlassian.
+This research featured on the front page of the technology website "Hacker News" and thus received wide attention from the global technology industry, including from Mike Cannon-Brookes, co-founder of Atlassian.

 https://news.ycombinator.com/item?id=22986147